tamarin-prover/tamarin-prover/manual/src/003_example.md

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=12 upper=13}
 ~~~~

-After the keyword `begin`, we first declare function symbols, and the equations that these functions must satisfy.
-The functions and equations describe the cryptographic primitives and their properties used in the protocol.
-Afterward, we declare multiset rewriting rules that model the protocol and finally we write properties to be proven (and hence called lemmas), which specify the protocol's desired security properties.
+After the keyword `begin`, we first declare function symbols, and the equations that these functions satisfy.
+The functions and equations describe the cryptographic primitives used in the protocol and their properties.
+Afterward, we declare multiset rewriting rules that model the protocol and finally we write properties to be proven (called `lemmas'), which specify the protocol's desired security properties.
 Note that we have also inserted comments to structure the theory.

 We next explain in detail the protocol modeled above.